 Following the cognitive developmental milestones proposed by the American Academy of Pediatrics, here are some practical ideas to help your child develop their attention skills:

-• Make the activity fun.
-Since playing is intrinsically motivating to children, try and incorporate your child’s interest of favorite toys into the task.
-That way, you can use play activities to foster your child’s attention skills, like recalling a story that features you kid’s favorite characters.
+- Make the activity fun.
+Since playing is intrinsically motivating for children, try and incorporate your child’s interest or their favorite toys into the task.
+That way, you can use play activities to foster your child’s attention skills, like recalling a story that features their favorite characters.

-• Make sure your daughter has plenty of time to wander and relax doing unstructured activities.
+- Make sure your child has plenty of time to wander and relax doing unstructured activities.

-• Decrease background distractions when trying to have your child focus on a task.
-Even small stimuli like having the TV playing on the background can be very distracting to a young kid.
+- Decrease background distractions when trying to have your child focus on a task.
+Even small stimuli like having the TV playing on the background can be very distracting for a young kid.

-• Tackle internal distractions like hunger or tiredness.
-If we find it almost impossible to power-trough a meeting when having hunger pangs, kids are even more sensitive to hunger and sleep cues.
+- Tackle internal distractions like hunger or tiredness.
+If we find it almost impossible to power-through a meeting when having hunger pangs, kids are even more sensitive to hunger and sleep cues.

-• Make it interesting and new.
-You can encourage your little one to be interested in her surroundings by playing fun games of “I Spy”.
+- Make it interesting and new.
+You can encourage your little one to be interested in their surroundings by playing fun games of “I Spy”.